All images courtesy of Daniel Kottemann.

 Fast forward to the early 1960s—not much changed.
 Sure, Sam got older, but his taffy business remained just as successful.
 One day, while Sam was visiting his grandson, Ron Kottemann, he asked him, “You want to make some money?”

 Even as a young boy, Ron was more than happy to oblige.
 Ron knew almost immediately that taking on the family business was his calling.

 His first time selling the candy was outside of Tulane Stadium in New Orleans.

-In 1969 at the age of 80, Sam sadly passed away after 59 incredible years of running the Roman Candy Company.
+In 1969, Sam passed away after 59 incredible years of running the Roman Candy Company.
 Ron, being a young adult at this point, decided to honor his grandfather and pick up the family business full-time.

 A Look at the Candy Company Today

-Today, Ron Kottemann, his mule Miss Mae, and the original Roman candy wagon can be seen rolling through the streets of uptown and downtown New Orleans.
+Today, Ron Kottemann, his mule Miss Mae, and the original Roman candy wagon sell taffy through uptown and downtown New Orleans.
 Ron’s son, Daniel, sometimes even parks a second wagon at the Audubon Zoo for zoo-goers to get their taffy fix.

 “Because of its age, the original wagon has to be updated from time-to-time, so the second one fills in when we need it to,” said Daniel.

 Thanks to Ron and Daniel, Angelina’s recipe and Sam’s dedication to sharing it with the world live on.

 New Orleans residents have cherished the delicious gourmet taffy and charming family business for years.
 It’s even seen as a symbol of hope.